VA Loans Guide

-Shopping for a VA lender is much like shopping for a traditional mortgage.
+Shopping for a lender is much like shopping for a traditional mortgage.

 You should search for reviews, ask for recommendations, and ask potential lenders any questions regarding your specific circumstances.

-Most national banks offer VA loans, so there is no shortage of options to choose from.
+Most national banks offer them, so there is no shortage of options to choose from.

-Applying for a VA loan is similar to applying for a conventional mortgage.
+Applying for one is similar to applying for a conventional mortgage.

 You’ll need to provide:

-Your VA lender will work with you to ensure you understand your benefits and responsibilities.
+Your approved lender will work with you to ensure you understand your benefits and responsibilities.
 Once approved, your funds will be disbursed so that you can purchase your new home.

 Frequently Asked Questions

 Yes, depending on the circumstances.
-Typically, if you have repaid your previous loan and moved out of your previous home, you can restore your eligibility for a VA loan.
-You can only hold one VA loan at a time, however.
+Typically, if you have repaid your previous balance and moved out of your previous home, you can restore your eligibility.
+You can only hold one mortgage at a time, however.

 - How Can I Prove My Active Military Service?